encoredev/encore/docs/develop/config.md

 // will default to false.
 ReadOnlyMode: bool | *false

-// Because CUE allows circlular references, we can also write
-// this as
-ReadOnlyMode: ReadOnlyMode | *false

 if #Meta.Environment.Name == "old-prod" {
     // On this enviroment, we want to set ReadOnlyMode to true
     ReadOnlyMode: true